bysnupy/blog/kubernetes/ocp4__multus_intro.md

 ![multus_bridge](https://github.com/bysnupy/blog/blob/master/kubernetes/ocp4__multus_bridge_figure2.png)

 The bridge plugin usually would work well with host-local and whereabouts IPAM plugins.
-For the following example, it's configured with whereabouts for assigning IP addresses dynamically across the cluster, but it does not mean access the pod across the cluster.
+For the following example, it's configured with whereabouts for assigning IP addresses dynamically across the cluster, but it does not mean a pod can access to another pod on the other node host through attached net1 interface.

 ```console
 $ oc edit networks.operator.openshift.io cluster